marco-almeida/distributed-music-editor/README.md

 In case of celery workers shutting down unexpectedly, add the argument --autoscale=max,min e.g --autoscale=4,2.
 Make this change in the entrypoint.sh file too if using docker.

 > The autoscaler component is used to dynamically resize the pool based on load

+## Documentation

+Postman collection and environment available in the root directory.
+API documentation based on OpenAPI available in `/docs` endpoint.

 ## License